vsdip/vsdsquadron/firmware/README.md

 ```bash
 sudo ./setup.sh
 ```
 This script sets up the necessary dependencies needed for flashing to the VSDSQUADRON.

+This script sets up the necessary dependencies needed for flashing to the VSDSQUADRON.
 > Note: this script only works for Ubuntu 20.0 and above